giogina/SpectraMatcher/documentation/spectra_controls.md

 ### Spectra control panel
 Each spectrum can be individually moved using its corresponding sliders in the left control panel:
 <figure><img src=".gitbook/assets/state_sliders.png" alt="Spectrum slider controls"><figcaption></figcaption></figure>
-Additionally, using the buttons in this section, one can hide the spectrum from the plot, choose its color, and reset the shift & scale parameters.
+Additionally, using the buttons on the right-hand side of this section, one can hide the spectrum from the plot, choose its color, and reset the shift & scale parameters.

 ### Plot drag lines
-Spectra can be manipulated directly in the plot, using certain drag lines which appear on hover.
+Spectra can be manipulated directly in the plot, using certain drag lines which appear when the mouse pointer is close enough.
+All available drag lines can be shown by holding down the Alt button.
 Hovering the mouse near the base of the spectrum reveals a drag line which can be used to vertically drag the spectrum.
-While this line is revealed, scrolling the mouse wheel causes a scaling of the corresponding spectrum:
+While this line is being hovered, scrolling the mouse wheel causes a scaling of the corresponding spectrum:

 <figure><img src=".gitbook/assets/scroll_and_y_shift_using_drag_lines.gif" alt="Scrolling and y shifting using drag lines"><figcaption></figcaption></figure>